 Choo-ha in the Mayan language means “dripping water”, after going down slowly in narrow stairs, the cenote will opens widely, and you would found stalactites dripping water everywhere!
 The show is amazing.
 When you are in the platform, you could swimming around the cenote and admire the pristine water and ceiling above you.

 Tankach-ha, means in Mayan language “deep water”.
 The cenote deeps goes from 14ft to 114ft, If you have diving skills or you are a daredevil this is the perfect place for jump to the water from two platforms.
 There is no better way to cool of, than jumping in this clear water cave cenote.

 If you are not an adventures person, you don’t have to jump to the water, there are two wood platforms where you could go to swim around the cenote and relax and enjoy this big cave cenote.

 Swimming in Cenote Choo-Ha and Tankach-Ha is a relaxing and refreshing moment, especially appreciated after visiting the mayan ruins of Coba.

-Every cenote is different; we resume the special features of Cenote Choo-Ha and Tankach-Ha:
+Each cenote has unique characteristics, here are the specifics of Cenote Choo-Ha and Tankach-Ha: